linode/docs/docs/guides/security/basics/data-loss-prevention-best-practices/index.md

 DLP policies protect data in use, in motion, and at rest.
 They govern both the safety of data and the integrity of data, plus they ensure that the right people have access to the right data.
 They also provide reporting functions to meet compliance and auditing requirements, and identify areas of weakness and anomalies for forensics and [incident response](https://digitalguardian.com/blog/keep-calm-and-be-prepared-building-effective-incident-response-plan-infographic).

-The “loss” in Data Loss Prevention has multiple definitions.
-Loss may mean completely lost, erased, due to catastrophic system failure and no backups are available, or it might mean data is lost to theft by hackers or insiders.
+The “loss” in data loss prevention has multiple definitions.
+Loss may mean completely lost, erased, due to a catastrophic system failure and no available backups.
+It might mean data is lost to theft by hackers or insiders.
 In the case of the latter, you still have the data, but so does someone else who is not authorized to possess it.

 Data leaks fall under the greater umbrella of data loss, because a leak is a loss.
 They occur with, or without intent.
-A leak occurs when employees access sensitive data in public, such as over public Wi-Fi , or fail to restrict access by not using a VPN.
+A leak occurs when employees access sensitive data in public, such as over public Wi-Fi, or fail to restrict access by not using a VPN.
 Here there is no malice, only negligence.

 But there is also theft, and this often results in the greatest amount of damage: both to your reputation and financially.
 The culprit may be a malicious insider, or an outside attacker who has compromised the network or gained access to a privileged user account.